ztbian-bzt/SPAFPN/Rebuttal to fNqL.md

 |RT-DETR-R34|31M|48.9%|66.8%|
 |RT-DETR-SPAFPN-R34|33M|in training|in training|

 The code for RT-DETR-SPAFPN is available.
 The performance may not be optimal as there was no time to make any hyperparameter adjustments.
+Some models are still being trained and are expected to be completed within the time frame of the official review.
+We will inform you as soon as the training is finished.
+Please accept our sincere apologies.